Pr0gCat/MadDrift-RL/README.md

 5. Launch the emulator

-6. After the emulator is started, install Mad Drift APK
+6. After the emulator is started, install Mad Drift

 7. Enable ADB debugging in the emulator settings by going to Settings > About tablet > Tap "Build number" 7 times to enable Developer options.
 Then go to Developer options and enable "USB debugging".

 ---

+## Training

+1. Launch Mad Drift in the emulator